axiao23/Bryan-Ranger/README.md

 "clinical_data" = UMN dataset <br>
 - UM = original UMN dataset and cropped, experimental dataset, not useful
-- UM_masked = UMN dataset scropped and masks for models, useful "local_data" = phantom and clinical data cropped and preprocessed <br>
+- UM_masked = UMN dataset scropped and masks for models, useful
+- ABS = UMN only abs
+- BICEPS = UMN only biceps
+- QUAD = UMN only quads
+"local_data" = phantom and clinical data cropped and preprocessed <br>

 "preprocess" = used to process UMN data <br>